 Mix one to two tablespoons of bleach with hot water.
 Once the bleach cycle is complete, wipe down the washing machine’s exterior, gasket, control panel, and door.
 Use a soft microfiber cloth to avoid scratching or chipping the machine’s paint.

-How to Keep Your Front Load Washer Clean
+How to Prevent Future Odors in a Front Load Washer

 - Leave your load door open after each use.
 Keeping the door ajar allows the drum to dry.
 Less water in your drum and gasket reduces the risk of mold.